 Tip for reviewing your unsubscribes: Take note of the numbers but don’t go down the rabbit hole of seeing who unsubscribed.
 It can be hard not to take it personally if you see a friend unsubscribe from your emails but the underlying reason(s) is usually not personal and so, it’s easier to conserve energy and get on with more important things.

-How long should the interval be between automated emails?
+How long should the delay be between automated emails?

 You will find all sorts of data and recommendations around this.
 Again, there is no right time interval between emails.
 It is dependent on your individual business products, services and marketing goals.